method-inc/Hero/README.md

 + Do we want to add role inheiritance?
     - Need to consider proxies.
     - Idea of effective permissions
++ Will need to test using different Role classes with different Id types

 ## Unknowns
 + Do we need to handle authentication in this module too or just authorization?